michael-collins/feeling-responsive/collections/_assignments/project-2.md

 #### Week 2-4: Production

-1. **3D Scene Layouts (formerly called Animatic)**
+1. **3D Scene Layouts**
    * See demo videos for detailed instructions
    * Tutorial: [Shot composition advice](https://www.youtube.com/watch?v=cIvGRytmRaw)
-   * Typically, and animatic is a moving version of the storyboards with sound.
-For our purposes, we will combine this idea with 3D animation blocking to produce viewport renders edited with sound.
+   * 3D animation blocking, viewport renders, edited with sound.
    * Requirements:
      * Create a 15-30 second compressed .mp4 of your viewport animation videos edited with sound.
 Please consider relevant aspects of camera, composition, staging, pacing, and animation.
      * 1080 HD preset
      * Post your in-process work to the **Project 2: Progress report** discussion thread
 2. **Test Renders**
-   * Note: 20 second render times per frame takes 4 hours for a computer to render 30 seconds worth of frames
+   * Note: 20 second render times per frame takes 4 hours for a computer to render 30 seconds worth of frames.
    * Requirements:
      * 3 to 5 test renders, each from a different part of the animation
      * 1080 HD preset
      * Render time must be under a minute (unless you plan to pay for an online render farm)
-3. Meet with instructor if needed
+3. **Meet with instructor if needed**

 #### Week 4-5: Finish production